OpenBeta/openbeta-graphql/documentation/tick_logic.md

 * OB does not use the term "Fell/Hung" for roped climbs, and instead normalizes it to "Attempt", just like boulders.
 Importing routes from MP will convert "Fell/Hung" to "Attempt"
 * While 'Frenchfree' and 'Aid' could be considered synomonous, some climbers may want to distinguish, for example, a multipitch route where one pitch was intentionally 'French freed' (Time Wave Zero being a common example), which is distinctly different in character than, eg: aiding the Nose on El Cap.
 * Eventually, it might be cool to allow ticks for individual pitches, but that is not supported right now.
-* Given the 420 possible combination, no simple logical system will perfectly capture every edge case.
+* Given the 43,008 possible combinations, no simple logical system will perfectly capture every edge case.

 ## Importing from Mountain Project